kangbu/coinone-collector/README.md

 # coinone-collector

 ## Description
-This program collects virtual currency data and store them to prometheus as metrics.
+This program collects virtual currency data and store them to [Prometheus](https://prometheus.io) as metrics.
 You can see metrics on [Grafana](https://grafana.com/) dashboard.
 This is based on [Coinone API](http://doc.coinone.co.kr/).

 ## Prerequirements
 * [Docker](https://www.docker.com/)